 Papers of a St. Louis literary and Hungarian leader.
 Includes correspondence, manuscripts and collected materials.

 Addition of obituaries, articles, condolence letters, photographs, Konnyu's M.A. thesis, and miscellaneous materials.

 2.5 linear feet, 1 audio cassette, 3 video cassettes

 Addition to papers of a Hungarian-American scholar and author.
 Includes articles and publications, correspondence, scrapbooks, photographs and other materials.

 Jokes, daybook for 1861 and letter record book, 1863-1869.

 The papers of a University of Missouri English professor, well-known for his lectures on the pronunciation of "Missouri" and other dialect research, contain extensive professional correspondence, research data, articles, presentations, teaching materials, and materials related to his work with professional organizations.
 Audio cassettes include interviews with Germans in Missouri and with decorated U.S. Army Special Forces veteran Byrl D. Taylor, Missouri folk musicians, and examples of English language dialects.

 Addition.
 Student papers, research materials and audio tapes pertaining to folklore research at the University of Missouri-Columbia.

-INVENTORY.
-Addition of student papers in Folklore and Women's Studies Departments from 1992 and 1993.
+Addition of student papers in Folklore and Women's Studies Departments, 1990s-2000s.